juank-pa/JKLocalNotifications-ANE/README.md

 `ASUnit` and `Mock4AS`.

 ### Adding new tests
-To add additional tests place them in the `src/AS/tests/src` folder.
+To add additional tests place them inside the `src/AS/tests/src` folder.
 The test class must inherit `asunit.framework.TestCase` and test methods must start with the `test` prefix.